-Shady CBD is being a wonder product due to a mysterious process by one company.
+Shady CBD is being promoted as a wonder product due to a mysterious process by one company.
 Their lack of transparency is a serious problem.

 A New Jersey-based educator named Nicole Greco came across the company Lyfee that was selling CBD and quickly became disillusioned.
 Initially, Greco was asked to instruct dental professionals on a webinar about it.

-“It was the way they were trying to validate the number of COA,” the hygienst said that made her take a second look at the company regarding their Certificate of Authenticity (COA).
+“It was the way they were trying to validate the number of COA,” the hygienist said that made her take a second look at the company regarding their Certificate of Authenticity (COA).

 The dental hygienist wished to remain anonymous for fear of reprisal.

 The shady CBD was said to have .3 mg per gram of on its COA in a 23 ML bottle, which ends up being 6.9 mg when it was tested.
 The company said it had 750 mg of CBD.

 When asked how it was calculated that there’s 750 mg of CBD in a 23-milliliter bottle, the company told the hygienist they have a “proprietary method” that uses nanoparticle cryogenic extraction tools, which allegedly makes the 6.9 mg of CBD 110 times stronger.
 Because it’s proprietary, they refuse to explain the details.